simonprovost/Auto-SKWE/README.md

 The chosen format of an output file is as follows:

 ```
-[A Latex table showing the following results: Dataset name &        Classifier &  Search Time limit &  Algorithm time run (s) &  Seed &  Score accuracy &  Error rate]
+[A Latex table showing the following results: Dataset name &        Classifier &  Search Time limit &  Algorithm time run (s) &  Seed &  Score accuracy &  Recall & Precision & F1 Micro / Macro & AUROC ]

 [All the Hyper Parameters chosen by the AutoML Pipeline]
 ```

 Note: At the moment for Auto-Weka it is not like that but will be in the future.
-Auto-Weka report are the output of Auto-Weka into a log that has to be then extracted into a latex file.
+Auto-Weka report are the output of Auto-Weka into a log that has to be then extracted into a latex file/format by hand.

 ### OutputCrossValidationAutoML:

-The models are stored in this repository as soon as the Auto-ML tool has fitted them.
+The models are stored in this directory as soon as the Auto-ML tool has fitted them.
 Note: At the moment, no model is stored with Auto-Weka's analysis because the framework does not allow it.